yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 Build tools are essential for any software development process, and they come in many different forms.

 *   A language-specific build tool such as Rust or C# helps developers create efficient applications with minimal effort.

 *   Using a workflow approach with Maven to build projects that allow users to manage dependencies and automate processes such as compilation, testing, packaging, and deployment.

-    /Both of these tools offer powerful advantages for developing robust applications quickly and efficiently, and there is much more that you can use, such as Packer by Hachicorp when you build infrastructure.
+    Both of these tools offer powerful advantages for developing robust applications quickly and efficiently, and there is much more that you can use, such as Packer by Hachicorp when you build infrastructure.

 ## Test